aistairc/VDAct/README.md

 # VDAct
-This repository contains data for "A Video-grounded Dialogue Dataset and Metric for Event-driven Activities"
+This repository contains code and data for "A Video-grounded Dialogue Dataset and Metric for Event-driven Activities"

 ## Overview
 VDAct is a dataset for Video-Grounded Dialogue on Event-driven Activities.